 Who came up with the idea of Reality Bomb?

-As we discovered in an interview with DWM’s Graham Kibble-White, both Graeme and Alex remember it differently and both of them remember having the idea.
+As we discovered in an interview with DWM’s Graham Kibble-White, both Graeme Burk and emeritus producer Alex Kennard remember it differently and both of them remember having the idea.
 Then again, both of them had been drinking.
 So both came upon the idea.
 The name, though, was Graeme’s idea.
 He’d been waiting to use that for a Doctor Who podcast since he first heard it in Journey’s End.
 Thank you, Russell T Davies…

 Who did the Reality Bomb theme music?

 Alex wrote and performed what is still titled “Secret Podcast Theme” (because at the time he wrote it, Reality Bomb was a secret podcast Graeme and Alex were working on and they hadn’t told anyone in fandom they were doing it).
 Alex wrote all the interstitial music (the music between segments) as well.
-And those covers of Doctor Who novelty songs we do in our live shows?
-Alex did the music for those as well.
-He’s very talented that way.

 Who writes your comedy sketches?

-Graeme, mostly.
-And as a Canadian he is obligated to say that he’s sorry for that.
+Almost all of them are written by Graeme.
+As a Canadian he is obligated to say that he’s sorry for that.
 He also has a lot of help from a lot of talented people performing and producing them.

 What’s the deal with your live shows?